redyyu/raven-craft/README.md

 ### Vanilla Overrides:

 1. **Gather Gunpowder**: After calculation gunpowder uses when make bullets.
-I decide change to 50 bullets gather 1 bollet gunpowder.
+It will effect by `Perk.Reloading`.

 ### Added Items Expands: